• Skip to main content

 • Fantasy

-You are here: Home / The Story Behind Trivial Pursuit
+You are here: Home / Games / The Story Behind Trivial Pursuit

 The Story Behind Trivial Pursuit

 The success of Trivial Pursuit is undeniable.
-With over 100 million games sold in 26 countries and 17 languages, this game is the eighth best selling board game of all time.
+With over 100 million games sold in 26 countries and 17 languages, this game is the eighth-best-selling board game ever.
 The game was first sold in Canada in 1981 and has been a consistent top-ten seller ever since.

-Essentially, the game is made up of 6,000 questions and answers on 1,000 cards.
-Those with memories that remember “trivial” facts tend to perform well at this game.
+Essentially, the game comprises 6,000 questions and answers on 1,000 cards.
+Those with memories that remember “trivial” facts perform well at this game.

-Trivial Pursuit wasn’t just a top-selling game, it was a phenomenon that continues today.
+Trivial Pursuit wasn’t just a top-selling game; it was a phenomenon that continues today.
 The game built an empire and made a lot of money for the original inventors and the companies that manufactured the game.
-But it wasn’t a smooth ride, the game took a very bumpy path to success.
+But it wasn’t a smooth ride; the game took a bumpy path to success.
 In the end, this trivia completely changed the board game market.
-Read on and you’ll find out how.
+Read on, and you’ll find out how.

 Table Of Contents